-OUTCOME INDICATOR OUT- MEACURE TARCET RATE / COMMENTARY OUTCOME INDICATOR LOOK MEASURE TARGET LEVEL COMMENTARY Defects posing immediate risk of injury are repaired within 24 hours 100% 99.5% Cumulative rate and covers all defects April to October.
+WE PROVIDE WE PROVIDE SERVICES THAT ENHANCE THE QUALITY OF LIFE AND PROTECT THE LOCAL ENVIRONMENT OUTCOME INDICATOR OUT- LOOK MEASURE TARGET RATE / LEVEL COMMENTARY Defects posing immediate risk of injury are repaired within 24 hours 100% 99.5% Cumulative rate and covers all defects April to October.
 (Data is reported one month in arrears.)
-8. Condition 6 R H ↔ Defects creating potential risk of injury repaired within 28 calendar days 90% 99.7% Cumulative rate and covers all defects April to October.
-(Data is reported one month in arrears.)
-Our quality of life in Oxfordshire is enhanced of highways Kilometres of highway resurfaced as % of total 3.07% 2.68% The final amount for the 2020 total surfacing programme completed is 2.68% of the network (excluding patching).
+8. Condition Defects creating potential risk of injury repaired within 28 calendar days 90% 99.7% Cumulative rate and covers all defects April to October.
+(Data is reported one month in arrears.) of highways Kilometres of highway resurfaced as % of total 3.07% 2.68% The final amount for the 2020 total surfacing programme completed is 2.68% of the network (excluding patching).
 This is lower than the target of 3.07% due to the Micro Asphalt completed length being 3.45km, compared to original programme of 4.7km.
 This is due to a reduction in the overall programme, partly due to levels of funding available and contractor availability.
-Our quality of life in Oxfordshire is enhanced In person engagement with Heritage services by increasing numbers of a) daily visits, b) attendances over 2019-20 level a) 3% b) 2% Museums Service a) -53% b) -53% History Service a) -96% b) -100% Museum Service: The Oxfordshire Museum & Museums Resource Centre closed for all but 2 days this month owing Lockdown 2.
-The Oxfordshire Museum visitors = 526 (November 2019 = 11,203) Museums Resource Centre visitors = 0 (November 2019 = 15).
-In person engagement with schoolchildren =365 (November 2019 = 880).
-Service unable to deliver 'activities' on site and in the community = 0 attendees (November 2019 = 741) History Service: In-person engagement November 2020: 11 visitors (November 2019 = 339) 0 attendees at events (November 2019 = 90).
-History Centre was under lockdown for most of November 2020, so was open to visitors for only 6% of its November 2019 hours, and with limited seating and pre-booking only.
-The service was unable to deliver or host events on site.
-9. Engagement with cultural services A Online engagement with Cultural Services, (social media, website visits, remote enquiries) Baseline to be set Reporting quarterly Museum Service Online engagement (social media and website visits and emails) up 38% overall on November 2019.
+Our quality of life in Oxfordshire is enhanced In person engagement with Heritage services by increasing numbers of a) daily visits, b) attendances over 2019-20 level a) 3% b) 2% Museums Service a) -53% b) -53% History Service a) -96% b) -100% Museum Service: The Oxfordshire Museum & Museums Resource Centre closed for 2 days this month owing Lockdown 2.
+The Oxfordshire Museum visitors = 526 (November 2019 = 11,203) Museums Resource Centre visitors = 0 (November 2019 = 15). person engagement with schoolchildren =365 (November 2019 = 8 Service unable to deliver 'activities' on site and in the community = attendees (November 2019 = 741) History Service: In-person engagement November 2020: 11 visitors (November 2019 = 339) 0 attendees at events (November 2019 = 90).
+History Centre was under lockdown for most of November 2020, so open to visitors for only 6% of its November 2019 hours, and with li seating and pre-booking only.
+The service was unable to deliver or events on site.
+9. Engagement with cultural services Online engagement with Cultural Services, (social media, website visits, remote enquiries) Baseline to be set Reporting quarterly Museum Service Online engagement (social media and website visits and emails) up overall on November 2019.
 Web activity down, but social media interaction increased by 159% on November 2019.
-History Service: Online/remote engagement November 2020 = 88,489 engagements representing a 27% decrease from November 2019.
-This includes answering 279 e-mail enquiries, an increase of 15% on November 2019.
-Library Services: Online engagement (social media and website visits) for November is 252,096 The figure for Quarter 2 (July/Aug/Sept) was 541,191 Improve access to library services by increasing numbers of a) active users b) new users and c) daily visits, over 2019-20 levels a) 3% b) 2% c) 1% a) -34% b) -76% c) -94% A phased re-opening of the library network commenced in July 2020.
-As of 5 November, Libraries were closed again with the exception of Click & Collect and pre-booked access to public computers.
+History Service: Online/remote engagement November 2020 = 88,489 engagement representing a 27% decrease from November 2019.
+This includes answering 279 e-mail enquiries, an increase of 15% of November 2019.
+Library Services: Online engagement (social media and website visits) for November 252,096 The figure for Quarter 2 (July/Aug/Sept) was 541,191 Improve access to library services by increasing numbers of a) active users b) new users and c) daily visits, over 2019-20 levels a) 3% b) 2% c) 1% a) -34% b) -76% c) -94% A phased re-opening of the library network commenced in July 20.
+As of 5 November, Libraries were closed again with the exception Click & Collect and pre-booked access to public computers.